 Social media is a relatively new phenomenon, with apps like Facebook, Twitter, and Instagram changing so many aspects of life.
 Social media can be a business tool or a way to keep in touch with friends and family.
 However, it’s not all filtered sunsets and artisanal ice cream like the pictures on these apps would suggest.
-Our Arizona Family Lawyers discuss the Divorce and the impact of social media.

 How Social Media Impacts Marriages and Relationships

 Social media can foster a number of negative effects in a relationship, including:

 - Unrealistic Expectations – When you’re scrolling, it’s easy to forget that most photos you see have had every visible flaw erased through Facetune or Photoshop.
 These same models often post couples pictures as well, going on lavish romantic adventures and documenting it for all to see.
 In real life, your cellulite-free wife doesn’t wake up with a full face of makeup and a blowout, and your husband won’t have six pack abs right after eating a whole pizza.

 - Infidelity – Most women have a filtered inbox full of messages from men they don’t know.
 Many of these men have pictures with their wives or girlfriends in their profiles.
 Social media provides a more discreet way for people in relationships to stray.

 - Insecurity – Maybe your spouse doesn’t post pictures with you, or maybe the same profile has been repeatedly commenting on your spouse’s pictures.
 Your spouse might not be doing anything wrong, even though their behavior may suggest cheating based on social media standards.